MakerPnP/egui_deferred_table/README.md

 6) The `RowViewer` trait in the API mixes many concerns in a 'garbage-bin' style API which attempts to do everything: presentation, copy/paste, insertion/deletion, filtering, hotkeys, events.
    This leads to you having to implement or work-around features that you do not need/use/want.
 It also mixes presentation with business-logic.  e.g. your cell rendering code is defined in the same trait impl that also selection changes and data deletion.
 No clear separation between user interactions and rendering.
+7) Since the underlying table grid system and row/column sizing is `egui_extras::Table`, it suffers from all the same issues as `egui_extra::Table`

 * The author of this crate has evaluated and used all the above crates in large desktop-style productivity apps.

+If there are any errors in the above table, please create an issue or PR.

 ## Timeline